 In June 2005 we redeemed all of the outstanding Holdings Floating Rate Notes, all of the outstanding Holdings PIK Notes and 35% of the outstanding Holdings Discount Notes.
-In connection with the redemption, we paid approximately \$19 million of redemption premiums, and wrote off approximately \$12 million related to the carrying value of the unamortized debt issuance costs related to our Holdings Notes and approximately \$4 million related to the carrying value of the Holdings Notes.
+In connection with the redemption, we paid approximately \$19 million of redemption premiums, and wrote off approximately \$12 million related to the carrying value of the unamortized debt issuance costs related to our Holdings Notes and approximately \$4 million related to the carrying value of the unamortized discount on the issuance of the Holdings Notes.
 See "-Financial Condition and Liquidity" for more information.